 Bioavailability is defined as the subcategory of absorption and is the fraction of an administered dose of unchanged drug that reaches the systemic circulation, one of the principal pharmacokinetic properties of drugs.
 By definition, when a medication is administered intravenously, its bioavailability is 100% as it accesses the veins and bloodstream instantaneously.

 These are the top 3 reasons why an IV therapy program, due to its 100% bioavailability success, is a far better approach to detox treatment than conventional oral therapy practices.

 Reason Number 1: Dose Absorption.

-The Following Chart shows the most commonly used medications in detox treatment and their bioavailability rates based on the medical approach.
+The following chart shows the most commonly used medications in medical detox treatment and their bioavailability rates based on the medical approach.